William G. Hammond J.D., Founder

 Catherine Law, Editor in Chief

-Catherine is a Columbia grad with a degree in Playwriting.
+Catherine is a Columbia College Chicago grad with a degree in Playwriting.
 Her love of theater and family have taught her to value relationships and personal interaction with her fellow human beings as a central reason for being.
 Since their garden wedding in the middle of Hurricane Ike, she and her musician husband have been busy setting up house and creating a new life as a married couple.
 She enjoys a dirty martinis, knitting, writing, yoga, and her pug, Titus.
 Catherine hopes Alzheimer’s Hope will be a life-changing resource for the millions of hardworking caregivers around the globe, and that the tools shared on the site can truly make life better… today.

 Jo Huey, Contributor